Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 on Robert De Niro, perhaps?

-I don't have anybody here who would have to do that.
+I don't know if anybody here would have.
 What about President Clinton?
 He's a real magic guy.

 Hillary Clinton?
 I mean, Chelsea Clinton?
-No, no. Yeah.
+No, no, no. Yeah.

 Robert De Niro is going to think this is really funny.
 De Niro is a very no-nonsense guy.